 Partial funding for the District's operation is expected to come from the District's modest timber harvest program of 100-200 acres per year of the District's 11,800 acres of forest lands.
-However, timberland has been greatly affected by the pine beetle and the drought of 2024.
 Approximately 85% of these acres have been set aside as nature reserve areas.
-The District and MDWFP will continue to actively work together in management of the Waterfowl Refuge and the Wildlife Management Area, which will include increased emphasis on outdoor education and nonconsumption wildlife uses.
+The District is currently updating its Forest Management Plan.
+The District will complete a re-inventory of all the District forest lands as part of this major update.
+The District and MDWFP will continue to actively work together in management of the Waterfowl Refuge and the Wildlife Management Area, which will include increased emphasis on outdoor education and non-consumption wildlife uses.
+(The District has begun reserving half of all timber proceeds for necessary dredging expenses.)

 Residential and commercial growth will be modest and will be based on careful land use planning resulting in lease conditions that are disclosed in the marketing phase.
-The District has successfully leased Lost Rabbit, Harbor Walk, Arbor Landing, Expedition Point, and Reservoir North.
+The District has successfully leased Lost Rabbit, Harbor Walk, Arbor Landing, and Expedition Point.
+Construction of the Town of Lost Rabbit commenced in FY 2004 and is ongoing.
 The Arbor Landing development in Rankin County continues to be a premier residential area.
-Additionally, the first phase (70 lots) of Expedition Point at Brown's Landing has been platted and has begun selling lots.
+Additionally, Expedition Point at Brown's Landing is in the initial phases of development.
 Approximately 500 acres of the District's remaining property is easily developable and are expected to be developed during the next five to seven years.